Built-in Dependencies

 };

-- Compress the function code and dependent library to a zip package.
+4. Compress the function code and dependent library to a zip package.
 Upload the zip package and create a function via the SCF console.
+4.1 Log in to the SCF console and click Functions on the left sidebar.
+4.2 Select the region where to create a function at the top of the page and click Create to enter the function creation process.

-- Enter the basic information of the function on the Create page.
+4.3 Enter the basic information of the function on the Create function page.
+Creation method: Select Create from scratch.

-The Node.js runtime supports online dependency installation.
-You can install the dependent library online according to the configuration in package.json
+The Node.js runtime provides an online dependency installation feature, which can install dependencies online according to the dependency information configured in package.json

 Serverless Web IDE has a delay in supporting newer versions of runtime environments.
 If the console does not open up the Serverless Web IDE for the corresponding runtime environment, package and upload the dependency library together with the code for dependency installation or install the dependency online.